 Assistant Program Director

-Catherine Burger, M.D. is an assistant professor with the Department of Emergency Medicine.
-Dr. Burger completed her undergraduate degree in biology and history at the University of Michigan followed by her medical degree from Michigan State University College of Human Medicine.
-After graduation from the Vanderbilt University Emergency Medicine Residency, she then completed her Chief Residency at Vanderbilt as well.
+Dr. Burger is an assistant professor with the Department of Emergency Medicine.
+She completed her undergraduate degree in biology and history at the University of Michigan followed by her medical degree from Michigan State University College of Human Medicine.
+After graduating from the Vanderbilt University Emergency Medicine Residency, she then completed Chief Residency at Vanderbilt as well.
 After five years serving as faculty at Vanderbilt, she completed a fellowship in Pediatric Emergency Medicine 2021.
 Shortly after finishing her fellowship, she became assistant program director in 2021.
 She enjoys international medicine, running, volleyball and cooking.

 Please reach out to her with any questions you may have about our program.